-117. 683 Capital has been provided neither just compensation nor any compensation at all in return for the United States' taking of all the economic value associated with its Junior Preferred Stock.
+119. Plaintiffs have been provided neither just compensation nor any compensation at all in return for the United States' taking of all the economic value associated with their Junior Preferred Stock.

-The United States, Which Controls The Companies, Has Through The Sweep Amendment Disproportionately Harmed Stockholders Other Than The United States And, In Any Event, Has A Conflict Of Interest With Respect To The Rights Of The Companies
+The United States, Which Controls The Companies, Has Through The Sweep Amendment Disproportionately Harmed Stockholders Other Than The United States And, In Any Event, Has A Conflict Of Interest With Respect To The Rights Of The Companies control of the Agency and the Companies did not, in exchange, provide to the Companies anything of the same value, but rather provided (at best) significantly lesser value.
+Further, Treasury's new rights to receive, every quarter in perpetuity, "dividends" equal to the entire net worth of the Companies increased its rights with respect to the Companies while correspondingly reducing the rights of all other stockholders.

-- 118. The United States, as the result of the Treasury SPAs as well as its conservatorships of the Companies via the Agency, was a stockholder that controlled the Companies prior to the Sweep Amendment. - 119.
+- 120. The United States, as the result of the Treasury SPAs as well as its conservatorships of the Companies via the Agency, was a stockholder that controlled the Companies prior to the Sweep Amendment. - 121.
 The Sweep Amendment, in radically altering the Treasury SPAs, effectively created a new security for the United States.
-Treasury, in obtaining this result by means of its control of the Agency and the Companies did not, in exchange, provide to the Companies anything of the same value, but rather provided (at best) significantly lesser value.
-Further, Treasury's new rights to receive, every quarter in perpetuity, "dividends" equal to the entire net worth of the Companies increased its rights with respect to the Companies while correspondingly reducing the rights of all other stockholders. - 120.
-In so doing, the United States engaged in self-dealing and breached its fiduciary duty arising from its control of the Companies.
+Treasury, in obtaining this result by means of its

-121. As a result, any claim raised by 683 Capital that might be considered derivative on behalf of the Company is in fact direct, on behalf of 683 Capital itself.
+- 122. In so doing, the United States engaged in self-dealing and breached its fiduciary duty arising from its control of the Companies. - 123.
+As a result, any claim raised by Plaintiffs that might be considered derivative on behalf of the Company is in fact direct, on behalf of Plaintiffs themselves.